materialsproject/pymatgen-db/docs/index.rst

     mgdb query -c db.json --crit '{"pretty_formula": "Li2O"}' --props task_id energy_per_atom

-For more advanced queries, you can use the QueryEngine class for which an alias is provided at the root package.
+For more advanced queries, you can use the :class:`matgendb.query_engine.QueryEngine` class for which a default alias is provided at the root package.
 Some examples are as follows::

     >>> from matgendb import QueryEngine